-- 1. Evaluate (cd "dirname") in the Scheme REPL, where dirname is the name of the local version of the downloaded directory.
+- 1. Evaluate (cd "~/cs251/subst-model") in the Scheme REPL.
 This changes the default file directory to be the directory containing the implementation of the substitution model REPL. - 2.
 Evaluate (load "subst-model.scm") in the Scheme REPL.
-This loads the definitions that implement the substitution model REPL. - 3.
-Evaluate (subst-repl) in the Scheme REPL.
+This loads the definitions that implement the substitution model REPL.

+3. Evaluate (subst-repl) in the Scheme REPL.
 This will enter a new REPL whose prompt is subst> (to distinguish it from the normal Scheme REPL).